More lives lost in road accidents than in war: V K Singh | Business

 The minister lamented that unfortunately, road safety is considered something that comes once a year.

-''It's not confined to one week, it is not confined to a month because there is so much at stake,'' Singh emphasized.
+''It's not confined to one week, it is not confined to a month because there is so much at stake,'' Singh emphasised.

+He also said automobile makers should come forward in the initiative for reducing road crashes.

+There should be research and innovation for vehicles to have adequate safety features for reducing road accident fatalities, added Singh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)